scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

     # Ethernet Layer, we target the BOX IP
     # See https://github.com/scoulomb/misc-notes/blob/master/NAS-setup/Wake-On-LAN.md#reminder-on-arp
     # Case where Ethernet address is not in LAN and accumulation with NAT
-    # We have DNS query, ARP request and NAT table updated, then TLS (client hello) and OCSP (https://github.com/scoulomb/misc-notes/tree/master/tls)
+    # We have DNS query, ARP request and NAT table updated, then TLS (client hello) and OCSP (https://github.com/scoulomb/misc-notes/tree/master/tls) via NAT betwen box and github endpoint
+    # Github endpoint can have load lancer with fw in front, and router in between (with intermediate NAT).
+    # see Link with private_script/tree/main/Links-mig-auto-cloud - stop diving

     Source: LiteonTe_c5:99:c1 (20:68:9d:c5:99:c1)